 Put all of the ingredients in a blender, mix them well, and serve.
 The best time to drink this juice is at breakfast or before any large meal.

-If you prefer to cleanse your intestines by drinking teas, we recommend preparing artichoke tea and another with milk thistle.
-Both of these plants are known for their purifying properties which stimulate the body to eliminate toxins and liquids that have accumulated in the body.
+If you prefer to cleanse your intestines by drinking teas, we recommend artichoke or milk thistle tea.
+Both of these plants are known for their purifying properties, which get the body to eliminate the toxins and liquids that have built up in it.

-Cayenne pepper is a purifying agent that can be of great use when it comes to intestinal cleanses.
-Try incorporating this spice into natural smoothies, or mix it with a bit of lemon and drink this mix several times per day.
+Cayenne pepper is a purifying agent that can be really helpful for intestinal cleanses.
+Try putting this spice into natural smoothies or mixing it with a bit of lemon.
+However you prepare it, drink the mixture several times a day.

-The shell found on psyllium (Plantago psyllium) as well as seaweed are known for their ability to absorb and then eliminate the toxins that accumulate in our intestines.
-Both of these plants form a gel that helps to lubricate feces, making them perfect solutions for combatting problems such as constipation and irritable bowel syndrome, among others.
+The shells on psyllium (Plantago psyllium) and seaweed are known for their ability to absorb and eliminate the toxins built up in our intestines.
+Both of these plants form a gel that helps to lubricate feces.
+This makes them perfect solutions for combatting problems like constipation and irritable bowel syndrome, among others.